 Legend says that Shen Nong was the first person to discover tea.
 Shen Nong was born at a time when the human race no longer had enough food.
 He had a transparent abdomen, and one could clearly see all of his internal organs.
 When he grew up, he taught the ancient Chinese the practices of agriculture and farming.
 Although people were then able to feed themselves better, they often got sick or died because they ate things indiscriminately.
 To help save lives, Shen Nong decided to taste hundreds of herbs: he put the tasty herbs in his left-hand bag – these were for people to eat – and the ones that weren’t tasty he put in his right-hand bag to be used for medicine.

 One day, he tried a small, fresh leaf.
-Because his abdomen was transparent, people could see the leaf cleaning his every organ; afterwards, his insides were refreshed and clean.
+Because his abdomen was transparent, people could see the leaf cleaning his every organ; afterward, his insides were refreshed and clean.
 He named this leaf ‘cha’, which means ‘check’ in English.
 He continued to taste different herbs, using ‘cha’ to detoxify himself whenever he ate something poisonous.
 However, he died after tasting ‘heartbreak grass’ because it was too toxic and there was no time to eat a tealeaf.
 Thus, he sacrificed himself to save humanity, and came to be called the ‘Emperor of the Five Grains’.
 Because of Shen Nong, tea was widely known as ‘medicine’ for a long time.

 The Real History